Spot trade

-Spot trading is one of the most basic and widespread methods of trading cryptocurrencies.
+Spot trading is one of the most basic and widely used methods of cryptocurrency trading.

-Spot trading is one of the most basic and widely used methods of trading cryptocurrencies.
-Unlike other forms of trading such as futures and options, spot trading involves buying and selling cryptocurrencies for immediate delivery.
-Below you can find out more about what spot trading is, how it works, what advantages it offers and what tax aspects need to be taken into account in Germany.
+Spot trading is one of the most basic and widely used methods of cryptocurrency trading.
+Unlike other forms of trading, such as futures and options, spot trading involves buying and selling cryptocurrencies for instant delivery.
+In the following, you will learn more about what spot trading is, how it works, what benefits it offers, and which tax aspects need to be considered in Germany.

-In spot trading, cryptocurrencies are traded at current market prices and transactions are settled immediately.
-This means that buyers and sellers trade at current prices without the need for future contractual agreements as with futures.
+In spot trading, cryptocurrencies are traded at current market prices and transactions are processed instantly.
+This means that buyers and sellers trade at current prices without the need for future contract agreements, as with futures.

-Transactions are completed immediately, i.e. the buyer receives the purchased cryptocurrency immediately in their wallet.
+Transactions are completed immediately, i.e. the buyer immediately receives the purchased cryptocurrency in his wallet.

 Cryptocurrencies are traded at the current market price, which is determined by supply and demand.